The federal government encourages people to save for retirement in a variety of ways. Mainly, the government gives superannuation tax concessions.

 However, the ATO is not active in enforcing payment; the charge is paid only if the employer is still solvent and the employee misses out on benefits.

-It is proposed that from 1 July 2017, eligible Australians will be able to make voluntary superannuation contributions of up to $15,000 a year – and a maximum of $30,000 over more than one year – to their superannuation account for the purpose of purchasing a first home.
+First-home buyers can make voluntary superannuation contributions of up to $15 000 a year – and a maximum of $30 000 over more than one year – to their superannuation account for the purpose of purchasing a first home to live in.
+This provides the taxation advantage that investment returns on such amounts are taxed on a concessional basis.

-Since 1 July 2005, about half of Australia’s employees have been able to choose the superannuation fund into which their contributions are paid.
+About half of Australia’s employees can choose the superannuation fund into which their contributions are paid.
 The choice made could have a big effect on the type and amount of benefit available, and it is worthwhile considering the benefits available before a choice is made.

 The first thing to consider is the type of benefit you currently have and the varieties of fund available.
 If the employee does not nominate a fund, the employer will pay the benefit into a default fund.
-All default funds (except “retirement savings account” funds) have to offer minimum age-based death insurance from 2007 and many funds provide some level of liability insurance.
+All default funds (except “retirement savings account” funds) have to offer minimum age-based death insurance and many funds provide some level of disablement insurance.

 There are two basic types of benefits: defined benefits and accumulation benefits.